kryptine/iTasks-SDK/Documentation/OVERVIEW.md

 The `iTasks.WF`, `iTasks.SDS`, and `iTasks.UI` modules are what you need to write iTask programs.
 But there are three more submodules in the `iTasks` namespace.
 The `iTasks.Internal` namespace contains all the machinery to make the first three work.
 You should never have to import anything from this namespace, unless you are working on the iTask framework itself.
 The `iTasks.Extensions` namespace contains a bunch of useful libraries that you can import individually.
 Finally, the `iTasks.Util` namespace contains general utility libraries that are not specific to iTasks and should eventually be migrated to the [Clean Platform](https://gitlab.science.ru.nl/clean-and-itasks/clean-platform) library.

 If you want to learn more about the modules you can look at the documentation comment blocks in the definition modules.
-When there is more to say about a module (or a whole namespace) that would just pollute the definition modules, you can look for markdown files in the `Documentation` folder.
+When there is more to say about a module (or a whole namespace) that would just pollute the definition modules, you can look for markdown files in the `Documentation/Libraries` folder.
 These files are structured to reflect the structure of the source code.

+## Constraints

+The iTask framework is an open-source system developed in an academic setting by a small team.
+For none of the people that work on it, it is their primary task.
+It is not a product backed by a company with customers who need iTasks-based applications to run their daily operations.
+In practice, this means that you cannot expect support reliably (we do want to help everyone, but can't always afford to) and that what gets worked on is primary dictated by the personal agenda's and interests of the contributors.

+For us, the researchers that work on it, it is a platform for experimenting with new ideas and to demonstrate results with.
+This means that attention to features and quality attributes is distributed differently than in libraries intended for use in production systems.
+There are a lot of cool advanced techniques used in the framework, but a mundane (but useful) features that you might expect are sometimes missing.
+Think of iTasks being something akin to a F1 race car.
+They are great for experimenting with and showing off advances in automotive technology, but they are lousy cars for daily use.
+No room for passengers or groceries, no lights and don't even think of parallel parking.